miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Protein science
+- Protein Science
-- Machine learning
+- Drug Discovery
-- Drug discovery
+- Machine Learning
-- Nuclear Magnetic Resonance
+- Large Language Models

 # Education to show in About widget
 education: